rfresh2/ZenithProxyChatControl/README.md

 ### Chat Control Output

-ZenithProxy commands return responses formatted for discord embeds.
+ZenithProxy commands return too much text for whispers

-But in-game whispers cannot be formatted with multiple lines or long text.

-So the output of chat control commands is limited to only the embed's title.
+So their output is limited to only the response's title

-ZenithProxyMod + ZenithProxyWebAPI has full command response formatting if you want a better experience.
+Use ZenithProxyMod + ZenithProxyWebAPI for full command output and formatting